Python

 You can also configure the client with dynamic environment variables.

 Environment variables that configure the OpenLineage client follow a specific pattern.
-All variables that affect the client configuration start with the prefix OPENLINEAGE__
+All variables that affect the client configuration start with the prefix OPENLINEAGE__, followed by nested keys separated by double underscores (__).

 Key Features